Historic Detroit

 The former church got quite a drastic makeover: All but 550 of the seats were taken out, within 40 feet of the stage.
 The rounded auditorium was based on the theater in Stratford, Ontario, that hosts a Shakespeare festival.
 Alden B. Dow, based in Midland, Mich., designed the changes.
 The theater also holds classrooms, which are used for lectures and drama instruction.
 The redesigns cost around $85,000.

-The church reopened in 1964 as the Hilberry Classic Theatre, named for Wayne State President Dr. Clarence B. Hilberry, who worked as an English professor before moving into administration.
-WSU thespians performed a number of the bard’s plays to mark the 400-year anniversary of his birth.
+The church reopened in 1964 as the Hilberry Classic Theatre, named after Wayne State President Dr. Clarence B. Hilberry, who worked as an English professor before moving into administration.
+WSU thespians performed a number of Shakespeare’s plays to mark the 400-year anniversary of his birth.
 “We shall have to call it Stratford-on-Hancock-and-Cass,” Louis Cook wrote in his review of the performance in the Detroit Free Press.
 The first play performed that season was "Julius Caesar," and "Romeo and Juliet," "Antony and Cleopatra" and "As You Like It" were also performed.
 The theater continued to perform Shakespeare plays for a number of years after.
+Its inaugural season attracted 60,000 theatergoers.

-The graduate theater proved extremely popular, and in 1967, there was a record attendance of 61,428 playgoers from January through May.
+The graduate theater continued to prove extremely popular, and in 1967, there was a record attendance of 61,428 playgoers from January through May.
 The award-winning theater occasionally performed abroad, and actor Jeffrey Tambor got his start at the Hilberry.

 In 1973, it was closed during the summer for some repairs and maintenance, such as new seats, carpet, electrical wiring and reconstruction of the backstage area.